shvets/shvets.github.io/presentations/01/vagrant-and-chef.md

 # Use Cases

 * Provide **clean clone of production environment**.
-You can guarantee that that your staging server is a exact clone of your production server.
+You can guarantee that your staging server is a exact clone of your production server.

 * **Team of developers working along the globe and on different platforms**.
 The idea is to do development against